-Reminiscent of an era of British painting in which the figure is brutalised, as with the work of Graham Sutherland, Francis Bacon and Leon Kossoff, the work pushes an investment of character in material, weighing the purity or impurity of highly individual constellations.
+Reminiscent of an era of British painting in which the figure was brutalised, as with the work of Graham Sutherland, Francis Bacon and Leon Kossoff, the work has an investment of character in the materiality of paint.

 At Studio Voltaire, Byrne will present a new large-scale ironwork sculpture.
 In the volume of the space the wrought iron will scroll down from the ceiling to floor.
 The work invests in the cultural heritage of Beaux-Arts tradition.
-On a pastel painted floor reaching into Studio Voltaire’s vaulted ceiling that was blackened by fire, it will function as a mural through which to peer at other people in the gallery and divide the space.
+It will function as a mural through which to peer at other people in the gallery while also dividing the space.

-Alongside a new suite of paintings of a more explicit figuration, Byrne will present two maquettes, composed of carved bandeau and hook motif’s, constructed in plaster, wood and concrete, the forms are cross-sectioned by brass and nickel and partially obscured by fabric and damask.
-Enacting a theatricality based on grooming and ornamentation, around the height of a standing figure, they offer handles and holes to the viewer on either side of the ironwork Divider.
+Alongside the suite of figurative paintings, Byrne will present two maquettes composed of carved bandeau and hook motifs, constructed in plaster, wood and concrete.
+The forms are cross-sectioned by brass and nickel and are partially obscured by fabric and damask.
+Enacting the theatricality of grooming or ornamentation and around the height of a standing figure, they offer handles and holes to the viewer on either side of the iron Divider.

 With kind assistance from Art Bridge Finance Group.